Can you tell us more about the Lodgings where we will be staying?

 Can you tell us more about transportation?

 We make stops every couple of hours for leg stretching and restroom breaks.
-We usually stop at the Pemex stations (both for gas and restrooms) which is the nationalized gas distributor for Mexico.
-The government has been diligently repairing or improving the Highway 1 so the ride is usually smooth.
+We usually stop at the Pemex or new brand stations (both for gas and restrooms) which was the nationalized gas distributor for Mexico; that changed several years ago so now there are other providers of fuel from worldwide companies as well.
 We do have to clear at least 3 “checkpoints” which are manned by the Mexican Army – but it’s not a problem since they are only inspecting for guns or drugs.
 And we should NEVER have either of those with us.
 If you have a predilection for motion sickness, it might be a good idea to take Dramamine before we leave since many parts of the road are very curvy.
 Or try to sit up forward in the van – this seems to help quite a bit.
-The troopers get to sit in the rear seat 😊
+The troopers get to sit in the rear seat

 Some of our clients use this driving time for resting or reading, but the scenery and changing flora are very interesting.
 We will see everything from California coastal, large agricultural areas, mountain canyons, turquoise waters and many islands in the Sea of Cortez, high altitude desert with flora only found in Baja, pines and manzanita forests in the San Pedro Martir, and of course the sandy flats which surround Guerrero Negro.